 Cookies are small pieces of code that are added to web browsers when you visit different websites.
 They help websites remember information about your visit and allow for a more customized user experience.
 Cookies help to retain previous internet actions such as log-in information, location settings, and what is in your shopping cart among other things.
-They also enable businesses to gather valuable customer information and allow marketers to gather data that helps them provide the most relevant and targeted to particular audiences.
+They also enable businesses to gather valuable customer information and allow marketers to gather data that helps them provide the most relevant and targeted content to particular audiences.
 Cookies help to make the site more useful to you and easy to visit again which allows for very user-friendly customer experiences.

 Google’s Removal of Cookies